Answers to common questions

 I am interested in applying for grant support.
 What should I do next?

 CICF has many funds that may be interested in your funding request.
-We recommend reviewing the overview of the funds found in our Grantseeker’s Guidebook.
+We recommend reviewing the overview of the funds found in the CICF Grant Seeker’s Guidebook.
 All of our funds have priority interest areas and geographic restrictions.
 Some also prefer to serve specific populations.

 Can my organization apply to donor-advised funds, such as the Efroymson Family Fund and The Glick Fund?